 The short answer is “No”, which means you’ll have to find other avenues to obtain compensation for your injuries.
 In this case, if you were involved in a car crash caused by an uninsured driver, do not hesitate to speak with our West Palm Beach personal injury attorneys to determine who can pay for your medical bills and other damages after the crash.

-Penalties for driving without car insurance in Florida
+Penalties for driving without car insurance in West Palm Beach

 Unlike some other states, which require motorists to pay hefty fines and face a prison sentence for driving without auto insurance, Florida drivers who fail to present valid proof of insurance are subject to the following penalties: